Estate Planning, Probate & Estate Administration

 The advantages of a Living Trust include the ease of transferring property without the need for probate, and with minimal attorney’s fees and other costs.
 Larger estates can minimize or eliminate estate taxes.
 A Living Trust will provide for you should you become incapacitated and otherwise need a guardian or a conservator.
 It also allows for the distribution of property to younger members of your family as well as the guardianship for your children.

-Another form of estate plan is composed of a will, a Living will, a Durable Power of Attorney, a Mental Health Power of Attorney, and a Health Care Power of Attorney.
+Another form of an estate plan is composed of a will, a Living will, a Durable Power of Attorney, a Mental Health Power of Attorney, and a Health Care Power of Attorney.
 This is a more basic, traditional estate plan; it is less costly and will be adequate for most people.
 This type of estate plan, however, usually requires probate (although often probate can be delayed until the death of the last surviving spouse).
 The disadvantages of a probated estate are the attorney’s fees and court costs involved and the time necessary to transfer the property.

 There are many other estate planning tools utilized by our knowledgeable Phoenix estate planning lawyers, including Beneficiary Deeds, Joint Tenancy Deeds, Pay on Death Accounts, Medical Power of Attorney, and Financial Power of Attorney.